whoisdsmith/VAULTSIDIAN/regex-rulesets/regex-for-OSINT.md

 </p>

-## Command line tools for searching and extracting data with regex
+## Command line Tools for Searching and Extracting Data with Regex

 | Link                                    | Description                                                                        |
 | --------------------------------------- | ---------------------------------------------------------------------------------- |